CeON/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 #.
 Navigate to your dataverse, click on the Edit Dataverse button and select Dataset Templates.
 #.
 Once you have clicked on Dataset Templates, you will be brought to the Dataset Templates page.
 On this page, you can 1) decide to use the dataset templates from your parent dataverse 2) create a new dataset template or 3) do both.
 #.
 Click on the Create Dataset Template to get started.
 You will see that the template is the same as the create dataset page with an additional field at the top of the page to add a name for the template.
 #.
-After adding information into the metadata fields you have information for and clicking Save and Add Terms, you will be brought to the page where you can add custom Terms of Use and Access.
-If you do not need custom Terms of Use and Access, click the Save Dataset Template, and only the metadata fields will be saved.
-#.
 After clicking Save Dataset Template, you will be brought back to the Manage Dataset Templates page and should see your template listed there now with the make default, edit, view, or delete options.
 #.
-A dataverse does not have to have a default template and users can select which template they would like to use while on the Create Dataset page.
+A dataverse does not have to have a default template and users can select which template they would like to use while on the Add New Dataset page.
 #.
 You can also click on the View button on the Manage Dataset Templates page to see what metadata fields have information filled in.

 \* Please note that the ability to choose which metadata fields are hidden, required, or optional is done on the General Information page for the dataverse.